haakastadir/duckHunt/README.md

 # duckHunt
-Nostalgia meets my new found passion for programming in this old school classic
+Nostalgia meets my newfound passion for programming in this old school classic